xrdocs/virtual-routing/_blogs/2022-08-23-high-availability-with-xrv9000-on-aws-using-apphosting-sl-api.md

 Further, there cannot be any compulsion to have a public IP associated with the routers, just so that the HA App can communicate with the public AWS EC2 API.
 For these reasons, it is necessary to deploy an AWS private-link in the form of a private interface endpoint with an attached IP and domain name that is reachable for the HA router pair.

 ![aws_private_link_interface_endpoint.png]({{site.baseurl}}/images/aws_private_link_interface_endpoint.png){: .align-left}
-> Private Interface Endpoint Service is created so that routers can access EC2 API without internet access
+> 1. Private Interface Endpoint Service is created so that routers can access EC2 API without internet access
 >
->The endpoint URL utilized by the router HA App is obtained from the interface endpoint Service configuration
+>2.
+The endpoint URL utilized by the router HA App is obtained from the interface endpoint Service configuration
 >
->Sample boto3 resource creation for interface endpoint service in python:
+>3.
+Sample boto3 resource creation for interface endpoint service in python is shown below.
+Using this the interface endpoint can be interacted with in the HA App.

     ```python
     resource = boto3.resource(